solana-labs/cluster/README.md

 Procedure:
 1. Ensure the desired Solana release is installed on your machine
 1. Run `./genesis.sh` to produce the genesis configuration
+1. If metrics are desired set SOLANA_METRICS_CONFIG in your environment
 1. Run `./launch-mainnet.sh` to create the development mainnet instances

 When done run `./delete-mainnet.sh` to delete the instances.